“We do not inherit the earth from our ancestors; we borrow it from our children.” – Native American Proverb

 - Talk about the gratitudes in your life.
 Be grateful for every meal you eat with your family and say it out loud.
 Showing appreciation for the nourishment the food is giving to your body, to the farmers who grew the various ingredients, for the transport that helped bring the food all the way to your plate, and for the people sitting around the table with you, develops a deeper connection and respect.

 - Talk about where food comes from, animals included.
 Educating yourself and your family about the health benefits of fruits, veggies, starches, grains, plant proteins and fats are important.
 Talking about where animal products come from too may seem daunting, but it could help the rest of the family understand your point of view.
 Try to keep the emotions out of these discussions – be honest, logical and be prepared to answer any questions.

 - Be ready for social gatherings.
 Be prepared for events like school outings, parties, camps and sleepovers; they often always include animal products.
 Pack some options like meat alternatives for your child the night before so that they don’t have to go hungry or feel left out, but also be flexible.
 In these environments, children will often explore and try new things that they wouldn’t normally do at home.
 As parents, all we can do is offer guidance and provide knowledge.
 Parenting can be tough; let your children make their own choices outside of the home.

-Of course we all want the very best for our children.
+Of course, we all want the very best for our children.
 We instill morals and values in them, hoping they will turn out to be good, upstanding members of society.
-We want to feel proud them, knowing we have done our job.
+We want to feel proud of them, knowing we have done our job.
 However, our children are their own selves, acting out their life’s purpose and fulfilling their own destiny.
-Indeed, raising conscious children is an on-going job; and it requires presence and remaining connected with them.
+Indeed, raising conscious children is an ongoing job; and it requires presence and remaining connected with them.